 These results are consistent with our calculated 2.9% for traumatic cervical spine fractures, mean age of 16.63 years, female prevalence of 34.3%, and overall mortality rate of 4.2%.
 The consistency of our results strengthens our methodology and study design.
-The slight variations between the results from Shin et al10 and our study are likely due to differences in inclusion criteria.
+The slight variations between the results from Shin et al and our study are likely due to differences in inclusion criteria.

-Shin et al10 also report approximately 80% of total pediatric cervical spine injuries occurring in adolescents and young adults, with a higher prevalence of cervical fracture and lower-level cervical spine injury (C5-C7) in adolescents and young adults.
+Shin et al also report approximately 80% of total pediatric cervical spine injuries occurring in adolescents and young adults, with a higher prevalence of cervical fracture and lower-level cervical spine injury (C5-C7) in adolescents and young adults.
 This is consistent with our reported 91.53% of traumatic cervical fractures occurring in adolescents and young adults, as well as our trends showing higher rates of lower cervical fracture (C5-C7) in adolescents and young adults.
 Traffic accidents were reported as the most frequent cause of cervical spine injury (57.51%), followed by falls and sports injuries.
 This supports our findings of traffic accidents (MVA + motorcycle) accounting for 53.6% of cervical spine fractures, followed by pedestrian accidents, falls, and sports injuries.
-Shin et al10 reported a 3.84-day average LOS, which is palpably lower than our reported 8.98-day average LOS.
+Shin et al reported a 3.84-day average LOS, which is palpably lower than our reported 8.98-day average LOS.
 This is also most likely due to differences in inclusion criteria.
-Shin et al10 include nonfracture, SCI without radiographic abnormality, and dislocation, which could result in a reduced average LOS by nature of the injury.
+Shin et al include nonfracture, SCI without radiographic abnormality, and dislocation, which could result in a reduced average LOS by nature of the injury.

-Patel et al11 conducted a similar study looking at the National Pediatric Trauma Registry, a database of 75 172 injured children, during a consecutive 10year period from 1988 to 1998, another of the few large database studies for pediatric cervical spine injuries.12 This study identified 1098 discharges with cervical spine injury, reporting an overall incidence of 1.5%, similar to the findings of Shin et al10 and our study.
-The most common reported etiology was MVAs at 61%, with 14% of those injuries as pedestrians, followed by falls and sports injuries, respectively.
+Patel et al conducted a similar study looking at the National Pediatric Trauma Registry, a database of 75 172 injured children, during a consecutive 10year period from 1988 to 1998, another of the few large database studies for pediatric cervical spine injuries.
+This study identified 1098 discharges with cervical spine injury, reporting an overall incidence of 1.5%, similar to the findings of Shin et al and our study.
+The most common reported etiology was MVAs at 61%, with 14% of those injuries as pedestrians, followed by falls and sports injuries as the second and third most common injuries, respectively.
 These findings also support our reported MVA rates, followed by pedestrians, falls, and sports injuries.

-Patel et al11 reported that upper spine injuries were nearly twice as frequent as lower spine injuries (C1-C4, 52%; C5-C7, 28%), with fractures of the upper cervical spine more frequent in comparison with the lower cervical spine (302 vs 210 pediatric patients).
-The findings from our study, as well as the findings from Shin et al,10 contradict this report.
+Patel et al reported that upper spine injuries were nearly twice as frequent as lower spine injuries (C1-C4, 52%; C5-C7, 28%), with fractures of the upper cervical spine more frequent in comparison with the lower cervical spine (302 vs 210 pediatric patients).
+The findings from our study, as well as the findings from Shin et al, 10 contradict this report.
 Our findings show a substantial overall increased rate of lower-level (C5-C7) cervical spine fractures (54.1%) in comparison with upper-level (C1-C4) cervical spine fractures (45.3%).
 This is most likely attributable to our larger study population, resulting in a higher proportion of adolescents and young adults with cervical spine fracture.
-Although Patel et al11 do note an increased prevalence of lower cervical spine injuries in older children (age >8years, 85%), the study lacks the required power to give an accurate representation of the proportion of traumatic injuries occurring in adolescents and adults in comparison with infants and children.
-This can also explain the reported overall mortality rate of 17.0% by Patel et al,11 in that younger
+Although Patel et al do note an increased prevalence of lower cervical spine injuries in older children (age >8 years, 85%), the study lacks the required power to give an accurate representation of the proportion of traumatic injuries occurring in adolescents and adults in comparison with infants and children.
+This can also explain the reported overall mortality rate of 17.0% by Patel et al, 11 in that younger

-Table 8.
-Significant predictors of spinal cord injury (SCI), surgery, any complication, and mortality. $^{\rm a}$
+$\begin{tabular}{ll} \textbf{Table 8.} & Significant predictors of spinal cord injury (SCI), surgery, any complication, and mortality. \end{tabular} \label{eq:cord_spinal}$